xeokit/sdk/docs/CONTRIBUTING.md

 ### Dependencies

-I recommend compiling with Node.js v12.x, which is the latest version with a prebuilt binary for `gl` as of April 2020.
+We recommend compiling with Node.js v12.x, which is the latest version with a prebuilt binary for `gl` as of April 2020.

 Runtime dependencies should be installed only to the sub-package in which they are needed.
 Any